 Construction equipment operators may work even in unpleasant weather.
 Most operators work full time, and some have irregular work schedules that include nights.

 How to Become a Construction Equipment Operator

-Workers may learn equipment operation on the job after earning a high school diploma or equivalent, through an apprenticeship, or by attending vocational schools.
+Many workers learn how to operate construction equipment on the job after earning a high school diploma or equivalent; others learn through an apprenticeship or by attending vocational schools.

 The median annual wage for construction equipment operators was $48,290 in May 2021.

 Overall employment of construction equipment operators is projected to grow 5 percent from 2021 to 2031, about as fast as the average for all occupations.

 About 50,800 openings for construction equipment operators are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.